 Start now and keep it up

-Some experts say that ‘networking’ is not necessarily a ‘job search’ activity.
-This is because you cannot suddenly find yourself out of work and immediately ‘network’ your way into a new opportunity if you haven’t already been networking all along.
+You can argue that ‘networking’ is not necessarily a ‘job search’ activity, in that if you suddenly find yourself out of work, you can’t immediately ‘network’ your way into a new opportunity.
+You often need to have been networking all along.

 This doesn’t mean that you have to be attending industry conferences and swapping business cards (although doing some of that certainly isn’t a bad idea.)
 What you need to have is a built-up set of professional connections who think highly of your work and abilities in your field, who would love to work with you or recommend you to others.
 This is achieved through the connections you make in school, while working, in your community activities and on social networks.
 It is accomplished through authentic interactions, and it takes time to build a genuine and powerful network.

 Just as the best time to look for a job is when you already have one, if you don’t start your networking activities until you’re out of work, you will have a harder time making the connections that can land you your next job.
 So how do you do that?

 Here are some networking essentials: